-Most LED headlights with a shaped beam pattern, like the one in the photo at the left, can be identified by the scoop-shaped internal mirror, curving down from the top rear to the bottom front.
+Most LED headlights with a shaped beam pattern can be identified by the scoop-shaped internal mirror, curving down from the top rear to the bottom front.
 The LED is hidden at the top rear.
 You can also quickly identify the beam pattern by shining the light at a wall.

 A hub generator's alternating current pulses depend on the speed the wheel is turning, and so a light powered by a hub generator will flicker at low riding speeds.
 This is actually an advantage, because the peak power of each pulse allows the light to shine even though the average power would be too low.
 This flickering is not the same as the flashing mode with many battery headlights, which will be discussed later.

 As the price of LEDs comes down, another category of bicycle lights has appeared: small, very cheap lights.
 Some cost less than a US dollar.
 They may be found on eBay by searching on "bicycle lights".
-Skip over the novelty lights which attach to the valve stems of tires: these do not meet legal requirements, and can be concealed to the front and rear by the tires.
+Skip over the novelty lights which attach to the valve stems of tires: these do not meet legal requirements, and the tires can hide them from view directly ahead and behind.
 Lights which attach quickly to the bicycle with a rubber strap, like the ones in the picture, do meet legal requirements and are adequate to make bicyclists visible under most conditions.
 Organizers of large nighttime rides often purchase these lights in large numbers and give them out to ride participants, collecting a refundable deposit in case the lights are not returned.
 Ride leaders with lights of a different color can identify and find one another.
-(These should be in addition to the legally-required white headlight and red rear taillight or reflector.)
+(These should, though, be in addition to the legally-required white headlight and red rear taillight or reflector.)
 We thank Pam Murray, CyclingSavvy instructor, for this suggestion!

-Headlights on many cars automatically turn on -- at reduced brightness -- whenever the engine is running; or special lights may turn on.
-Some studies indicate that such daylight running lights increase safety; other studies are equivocal; some point out problems such as masking of turn signals.
-There is a good article in Wikipedia about daytime running lights, describing scientific work and regulatory issues.
+Headlights of many cars automatically turn on -- at reduced brightness -- whenever the engine is running; or special lights may turn on.
+Some studies indicate that such daytime-running lights increase safety; other studies are equivocal; some point out problems such as masking of turn signals.
+There is a good article in Wikipedia about daytime-running lights, describing scientific work and regulatory issues.

-Now that bright bicycle lights are available, many bicyclists are using them during daylight hours.
-I don't think that any study yet has rated their effectiveness, but it is reasonable to expect that they would draw attention to a bicyclist.
-The small size of the bicycle headlamp -- a point source at usual viewing distances -- may reduce its effectiveness.
-The Wikipedia article indicates that this effect has been demonstrated in a comparison of motorcycle headlamps at low beam vs. specialized, smaller daylight running lamps.
-Daytime use does lead to another version of the lighting race, not as a marketing feeding frenzy, but instead by putting bicyclists who do not run headlights during the day at a disadvantage -- perhaps also creating pressure for laws requiring all bicyclists to use them.
+Now that bright bicycle lights are available, many bicyclists are using them during daylight hours, and bicycle lights are being heavily marketed for this use.
+I don't think that any study yet has rated the effectiveness of lights in preventing collisions in daylight, but it is reasonable to expect that they would draw attention to a bicyclist.
+The small size of a typical bicycle headlamp -- a point source at usual viewing distances -- may reduce its effectiveness.
+The Wikipedia article indicates that this effect has been demonstrated in a comparison of motorcycle headlamps at low beam vs. specialized, smaller daytime-running lamps.

 Many bicyclists who use lights during daylight hours do not ride at night.
 These are mostly recreational road riders or racers on training rides.
 Bright bicycle headlights used during daytime do not blind people.
 Sunlight, even behind clouds, is bright enough that glare from bicycle lights isn't a problem.

-A light which is bright enough at eye level to draw attention in full daylight can also blind people at night.
-Therein lies the problem when lights are designed, promoted and purchased based on their performance in daylight.
+A light which is bright enough at eye level to draw attention in full daylight can also blind people at night, a problem when lights are designed, promoted and purchased based on their performance in daylight.
 Ideally, a bicycle headlight would have different settings for daytime and nighttime, as with motor vehicle lights.
 But without any design standard in place, the brighter-is-better concept dominates in the market.

-If a headlamp with a shaped beam pattern can be aimed higher during the day and lower at night, then it can serve well under both conditions without the need for any internal complexities.
+If a headlamp with a shaped beam pattern is aimed higher during the day and lower at night, then it can serve well under both conditions.
 Adjusting aim is easier with some headlights than with others.
-My handlebar-mounted DoSun is may be too easy to adjust: it sometimes goes out of adjustment due to road vibration or if I bump it with my hand.
+My handlebar-mounted DoSun is may even be too easy to adjust: it sometimes goes out of adjustment due to road vibration or if I bump it with my hand.

 Many battery-powered headlights flash.
-Flashing is promoted as attracting more attention, and it increases battery life because the light is only on for a fraction of each second.
+Flashing increases battery life because the light is only on for a fraction of each second.
 Flashing may help by drawing more attention during daytime.
 But -- a flashing headlight works poorly to light a bicyclist's way at night, is hard to track with the eyes, and can trigger seizure disorders in people who are prone to them.

-Bicycling east on the I-90 bridge in the dark, watching two faster riders who'd just passed me, pulling away from me up the bridge.
+Bicycling east on the [bicycle path on the] I-90 bridge in the dark, watching two faster riders who'd just passed me, pulling away from me up the bridge.